Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Explicit Thomas-Fermi Galaxy solutions with central supermassive black holes

 The constant temperature $ T_0 $ for $ r \lesssim 3 \; r_h $ turns to be in the Kelvin scale for a DM particle mass in the keV scale \cite{eqesta}.

-To implement the Thomas-Fermi approach for a galaxy plus a central black-hole we take into account the results of ref. \cite{eddi}.
-We simply set the WDM temperature to be a constant $ T_0 $ except in the vicinity of the central black-hole.
-We do not assume WDM thermalization near the central black-hole where the black-hole force is strong but we assume virialization.
-Namely, the WDM square velocity is determined by the black-hole gravitational field through virialization.
+To implement the Thomas-Fermi approach for a galaxy plus a central black hole we take into account the results of Ref. \cite{eddi}.
+We simply set the WDM temperature to be a constant $ T_0 $ except in the vicinity of the central black hole.
+We do not assume WDM thermalization near the central black hole where the black hole force is strong but we assume virialization.
+Namely, the WDM square velocity is determined by the black hole gravitational field through virialization.

 { 0.2cm}